Allen-Tildesley/examples/python_examples/GUIDE.md

 for a small system, _N_=256; programs are run with default parameters, except that the test runs were longer than default: 10 blocks of 10000 steps, same as for the Fortran examples.
-Starting fcc lattice configurations may be prepared using `initialize` in the usual way.
+Starting fcc lattice configurations may be prepared using `initialize.py` in the usual way.
 The EOS is taken from the Hansen-Goos (2016) paper, and a program to evaluate it may be found in `eos_hs.py`.